Litote/kmongo/README.md

  * Improve doc
  * @MongoId annotation to support id in other field than _id
- * @StoredToObjectId annotation to transform String to ObjectId
+ * @ToObjectId annotation to transform String to ObjectId
  * allow mapper customization
+ * create/drop indexes

 ### Beta 3 (0.3) / End of july

+ * link to KDoc
  * check support of all extended bson types (dates)
  * support bulk operations
- * create/drop indexes

 ### RC & R / End of august